Information Processing (INPR)

 (CIP Code 520401)36 Semester Hours

-The Information Processing Certificate program is designed for individuals who desire to develop skills as entry-level office support personnel in an electronic office environment.
-Graduates will develop skills in the following areas: keyboarding and input technologies, word processing, spreadsheets, database management applications, web page design, and effective communication and customer service.
+The Information Processing Certificate program is designed for individuals who desire to develop skills as entry-level office support personnel in a dynamic office environment.
+Graduates will develop skills in the following areas: keyboarding and input technologies, word processing, spreadsheets, database management applications, web page design, business communication and customer service.
 Students may apply courses in the Information Processing Certificate toward the Associate Degree in Applied Science with a major in Administrative Office Technology.

-Graduates of this program are prepared for careers in a variety of administrative professional positions in any global business environment.
+Graduates of this program are prepared for competitive and profitable careers in a variety of professional administrative and entrepreneurial positions world-wide.

 Authorized certification course materials (MOS—Microsoft Office Specialist) are used in a variety of the courses.
 Graduates are encouraged to obtain their MOS certification.